josephofiowa/dc-michelin-challenge/README.md

 ### Code/Methods:

 Please submit well-commented code detailing your approach.
-Alternatively, you may submit a white paper (max 2 pages) detailing the methods you utilized.
-If you opt for the latter submission, please include at least a demonstration of your use of an API or model you may have built.
+Alternatively, submit a white paper (max 2 pages) detailing the methods utilized.
+If opting for the latter submission, please include at least a demonstration of API use or model you may have built.
 Some level of technical skill is required to win the prize!

 ## Scoring